TivenTux/tristar-api/README.md

 # REST API for tristar solar controllers

 Useful for convenient access with smart home systems, logging, etc.
+It is recommended to use a webserver and proxy the traffic to flask and to your solar controller.

 Edit ip_tristar="ip:port" and point to your solar charger, in controller.php